violetaria/Peep/README.md

 **Peep** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **XX** hours spent in total, with 21 hours spent on project 3 and XX hours spent on project 4.
+Time spent: **36** hours spent in total, with 21 hours spent on project 3 and 15 hours spent on project 4.

 ## User Stories